 You’ll need to already have a sizeable amount of equity built in your home if you want to secure a cash-out refinance.
 Remember that your lender won’t let you cash out 100% of the equity you have unless you qualify for a VA refinance, so take a careful look at your current equity before you commit to a cash-out refinance.

 Adding It All Up

 After you apply for a cash-out refinance, you receive a decision on whether your lender approves the refinance within a few days or weeks.
 Your lender might ask you for financial documents like bank statements, W-2s or pay stubs to prove your DTI ratio.
-After you get an approval, your lender walks you through the next steps towards closing.
+After you get an approval, your lender will walk you through the next steps toward closing.

 Whether you want to pay down debt or renovate your kitchen, a cash-out refinance can be a powerful tool and can give you the money you need to move towards your goals.
-If you’re not sure if a refinance is right for you, speak with a financial advisor, use an online refinance calculator or speak to a Quicken Loans Home Loan Expert for help.
+If you’re not sure if a refinance is right for you, speak with a financial advisor, use our online refinance calculator or speak with a Home Loan Expert for help.
 If you’re ready to get started, Rocket Mortgage® by Quicken Loans® can help you explore your options!

 I’m Just Researching

 Answer a few quick questions to see how much cash out you could get with a refinance.Begin Researching Numbers

 Cash-Out Refinance Vs. Home Equity Loan: What’s The Difference?